microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_sfbp2pactivity.md

-# GET: SfbP2PActivity
+# GET: SfbP2PActivity report

 Retrieve the reports of Sky for Business Peer to Peer Activity.
+The response will be a CSV file in a binary stream.

 > Note: You can go to [Office 365 Reports - Skype for Business peer-to-peer activity](https://support.office.com/client/Skype-for-Business-Online-peertopeer-activity-d3b2d569-4ee9-44b8-92bf-d518142f0713) to check the meaning of different views.